 Spencer joined Watsi on January 2nd, 2021.
-Four months ago, Spencer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Spencer's most recent donation supported Amos, a three-year-old from Kenya, to fund surgery for a birth condition so he can walk well.
+Nine months ago, Spencer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Spencer's most recent donation supported Naw Eh, a young refugee from Thailand, to fund a fracture repair so she can walk again.

 Amos is a three-year-old boy and the third born in a family of four children.
 Amos’s father works at construction sites while his mother works at home to take care of their home and family.
 Amos was born with a condition known as Blount's disease, or bowing of both legs.
 The condition has greatly affected his mobility and he cannot walk for a long distances or stand.
 He is almost school-aged, but unfortunately cannot attend school because of the severity of his condition.
 Fortunately, our medical partner, African Mission Healthcare (AMH) is helping Amos to receive treatment.
 Amos is scheduled to undergo surgery on May 9th.
 Now, AMH is requesting $1,224 to fund Amos's procedure.
 After the surgery, he will be able to walk well, stand for long periods of time, and even begin school!
 Amos's father shared, “my desire as a parent is to see my son walking like other children.
 Any support will be highly appreciated."